ucrcsedept/course-support/module-2/module2.md

 ## Working on a Remote Server

 Open a folder using Ctrl+O / Cmd+O. This should default to your home directory (the one using your cs username).
 Once you open it, you should see the directories and files you made earlier.
-In each of the following files, paste the following code in.
+We will be making a simple Person class to demonstrate how to work with multiple files and directories.
+In each of the following files, paste the following code into each respective file.

 `src/main.cpp`